youngwanLEE/CenterMask/README.md

 We propose a simple yet efficient anchor-free instance segmentation, called **CenterMask**, that adds a novel spatial attention-guided mask (SAG-Mask) branch to anchor-free one stage object detector (FCOS) in the same vein with Mask R-CNN.
 Plugged into the FCOS object detector, the SAG-Mask branch predicts a segmentation mask on each box with the spatial attention map that helps to focus on informative pixels and suppress noise.
 We also present an improved **VoVNetV2** backbone networks with two effective strategies: (1) residual connection for alleviating the saturation problem of larger VoVNet and (2) effective Squeeze-Excitation (eSE) dealing with the information loss problem of original SE.
 With SAG-Mask and VoVNetV2, we deign CenterMask and CenterMask-Lite that are targeted to large and small models, respectively.
 CenterMask outperforms all previous state-of-the-art models at a much faster speed.
 CenterMask-Lite also achieves 33.4% mask AP / 38.0% box AP, outperforming YOLACT by 2.6 / 7.0 AP gain, respectively, at over 35fps on Titan Xp.
 We hope that CenterMask and VoVNetV2 can serve as a solid baseline of real-time instance segmentation and backbone network for various vision tasks, respectively.

+## Highlights
+- ***First* anchor-free one-stage instance segmentation.** To the best of our knowledge, **CenterMask** is the first instance segmentation on top of anchor-free object detection (15/11/2019).
+- **Toward Real-Time: CenterMask-Lite.**  This works provide not only large-scale CenterMask but also lightweight CenterMask-Lite that can run at real-time speed (> 30 fps).
+- **State-of-the-art performance.**  CenterMask outperforms Mask R-CNN, TensorMask, and ShapeMask at much faster speed and CenterMask-Lite models also surpasse YOLACT or YOLACT++ by large margins.
+- **Well balanced (speed/accuracy) backbone network, VoVNetV2.**  VoVNetV2 shows better performance and faster speed than ResNe(X)t or HRNet.

 ## Updates
 - Open the official repo and code will be released after refactoring.
 (05/12/2019)